 TGay Editor: Modify the text in P273L4-7 as follows:

 The responder initiates an RSS with the transmission of an SSW frame if the preceding ISS was performed with at least one SSW frame, which is the only frame allowed during an RSS.
 The responder initiates an RSS with the transmission of a Short SSW packet if the preceding ISS was performed with at least one Short SSW packet.
+If the ISS was performed in the BTI, the responder behaviour in the A-BFT is described in 10.42.5.2.